ndouglas/greenstone/README.md

 # Greenstone

 A basic NES emulator written in Rust with an emphasis on debugging and game development.

+This is just a personal project for educational purposes.
+If you're learning how to write a NES emulator, I'd recommend checking out the resources below; they're infinitely better than mine 🙂

 ## Acknowledgements